masa-finance/tee-worker/README.md

 **Job types**

-Some jobs types have both `get` and `fetch` variants.
-The `get` variants ignore the `next_cursor` parameter and are meant for quick retrieval of the first `count` records.
-If you need to get more records (paginate) you should use the `fetch` job types which give you access to a cursor.
+Some job types now support cursor-based pagination.
+For these jobs:

+- The get variants ignore the next_cursor parameter and retrieve the first count records quickly
+- To paginate, first use an empty next_cursor to get initial results, then use the returned next_cursor in subsequent calls.

 **Jobs that return tweets or lists of tweets**

 * `searchbyquery` - Executes a query and returns the tweets that match.
 The `query` parameter is a query using the [Twitter API query syntax](https://developer.x.com/en/docs/x-api/v1/tweets/search/guides/standard-operators)
 * `getbyid` - Returns a tweet given its ID.
 The `query` parameter is the tweet ID.
 * `getreplies` - Returns a list of all the replies to a given tweet.
 The `query` parameter is the tweet ID.
-* `gettweets` / `fetchusertweets` - Returns all the tweets for a given profile.
+* `gettweets`  - Returns all the tweets for a given profile.
 The `query` parameter is the profile to search.
-* `gethometweets` / `fetchhometweets` - Returns all the tweets from a profile's home timeline.
+* `gethometweets`  - Returns all the tweets from a profile's home timeline.
 The `query` parameter is the profile to search.
-* `getforyoutweets` / `fetchforyoutweets` - Returns all the tweets from a profile's "For You" timeline.
+* `getforyoutweets` - Returns all the tweets from a profile's "For You" timeline.
 The `query` parameter is the profile to search.
-* `getbookmarks` / `fetchbookmarks` - Returns all of a profile's bookmarked tweets.
+* `getbookmarks`  - Returns all of a profile's bookmarked tweets.
 The `query` parameter is the profile to search.

 **Jobs that return profiles or lists of profiles**